Alumsdesigns/davinaleilaniblooms/README.md

 ## Typography
 [Google Fonts](https://fonts.google.com/) was used to add the following fonts:
 - 'Playfair Display' is used for headings, this provides a visual contrast to the main body.
-- 'EB+Garamond Display' is mainly used for the body text, beutiful and clear to read for accessability.
+- 'Inter' is mainly used for the body text, beutiful and clear to read for accessability.

 [Fontjoy](https://fontjoy.com/) proveded the best contrast options